James-h-1969/raytracer/s2900180/Code/README.md

 ```

 ## Running unit tests
-While in the `build` folder, do the following
+While in the `build` folder and _after_ building the project, do the following
 ```bash
 cd test